 Have you made a Something Swanky recipe?
 Post it on Instagram and tag me @somethingswanky or use the hashtag #somethingswankyrecipes.
 I’d love to re-post!

-Love Pineapple?
+Love Cool Whip Cakes?
 Me too!